 Some men are very shallow and presume ‘all’ women want in life is to find a partner and have children.
 That’s not true, yes I wanted children, but I also wanted to be a woman my children could admire.

-Back then, I could see there was a strong view of how a mother should look like.
-If they couldn’t keep slim, maintain a pleasant appearance with nice hair, nails and clothes.
-They were looked at as failers and would be pushed to the side socially.
+In the 80s and 90s, you would hear people being very harsh on mothers and how they should look.
+If they couldn’t keep slim, maintain a pleasant appearance with nice hair, nails and clothes, they were looked at as failers and would be pushed to the side socially.

-Surely there must be a way of getting women to spend money but not wholely on their image, as it seems to be the most important thing.
-The media shouldn’t support and nurture this so much and focus on sports more (maybe).
+Surely there must be a way of getting women to spend money but not wholely on their image, as it seems to be the most important thing for the UK media.
+Why can’t they change and focus more on sports, art and literature?
 It must be heartbreaking when your partner goes off you because you don’t look like all the media pictures.

 Overview of a females life

 Having a partner and children is just one aspect of a woman’s life; this seems to work for some women who are happy working in the care/cooking/cleaning sectors and being housewives.
-But not all women are like this, and they shouldn’t feel forced into doing something they don’t want to do.
-This is the same for a man too, but that’s another story.
+But not all women are like this, and they shouldn’t feel forced into doing something they don’t want to do, and this applies to men too – but that’s another story.

 The choices women have in a capitalist society.